pythonraster/rastereasy/joos_paper/paper.md

 By abstracting away much of the underlying technical complexity, **rastereasy** makes geospatial processing directly accessible within Python scripts.
 It is particularly suited for analysts and machine learning practitioners who need to integrate geospatial data handling into their workflows without deep GIS expertise, while also helping experienced geographers prototype more quickly.
 Beyond core raster operations, it includes utilities for harmonizing multi-source imagery, performing clustering and domain adaptation, and preparing datasets for downstream analysis.

 With its current implementation, **rastereasy** provides a solid foundation for further development and integration into the Python geospatial ecosystem.
-The source code is available at [https://github.com/pythonraster/rastereasy](https://github.com/pythonraster/rastereasy) and a documentation [https://rastereasy.github.io/](https://rastereasy.github.io/).

 # Statement of need